kachurovskiy/nanoels/h4/README.md

 If step is set to `1mm` or `0.1"`, pressing and holding move buttons results in continuous movement allowing for quick tool positioning.
 If step is set to values other than `1mm` or `0.1"`, there's a short delay betwen steps when manual moves are triggered allowing to precisely position the tool.

+Changing direction will result in automatic backlash compensation, for example with backlash `0.65mm` and step `0.1mm`, first move in the opposite direction will result in lead screw turning `0.75mm`.
+Tool should still only move `0.1mm` assuming backlash is uniform and is specified correclty.

 When `off`, use numpad buttons ![Icon0](https://github.com/kachurovskiy/nanoels/assets/517919/67f660f1-c6fa-4922-bf03-9f6571023806) to ![Icon9](https://github.com/kachurovskiy/nanoels/assets/517919/6ad6b4e4-5bf1-473f-93ed-65f6ee478d8f) to enter a custom move distance.
 Pressing a move button when the screen bottom line shows `Use 1.234mm?` will move `1.234mm` in the corresponding direction.
 If there's an automatic stop limiting travel, it will move up to the limit and beep.

 ### Soft limits / automatic stops